abduraqil/abduraqil/README.md

 # 💫 About Me:
-Hey, I'm a current Computer Science student studying at Rutgers University<br>I have experience in both Java and Python
+Hey, I'm a current Computer Science student at Rutgers University.
+I'm interested in app development and gamedev

 # 💻 Tech Stack: